The Phil Hendrie Show

 The World of Phil Hendrie is a comedy talk radio program.
-The show is syndicated throughout North America on Westwood One.
+The show debuted in 1990 and appeared in various iterations to the present.
+It was syndicated throughout North America on Westwood One.
 It is known for outrageous guests, the majority of whom are fictional and voiced live by the host, Phil Hendrie.
 Though Hendrie often explains that he is doing the voices, listeners unfamiliar with the show's format are duped into believing that the guests on the show are real and are invited to call in to engage in conversation with the "guests".

 Historically, the show was known as The Phil Hendrie Show.
 It has had previous stints airing on Premiere Networks and Talk Radio Network under that name.

 Show history

 1990–2006 ("Classic Phil")

 The show ran for nearly 16 years, from August 1990 to June 23, 2006.
 Hendrie began doing voices on his program at KVEN in Ventura, California during the Gulf War when he created "Raj Fahneen," an Egyptian who demanded that George H. W. Bush wash Saddam Hussein's feet with his hair.
 After leaving KVEN in 1992, Hendrie did a short stint as an evening host at WSB in Atlanta before moving to WCCO in Minneapolis.
-Phil left WCCO on March 12, 1994 and moved to WIOD in Miami.
+Phil left WCCO on March 12, 1994, and moved to WIOD in Miami.
 Hendrie hosted the afternoon drive-time slot, and further developed his characters' personalities, adding their lasting traits.
 He garnered a large fan base there, and released three "Best Of" CDs, all of which benefited the Miami charity organization Center One.
 In 1996, Hendrie moved to KFI in Los Angeles to further develop his show and reach a larger audience.
 In 1996, Hendrie became syndicated and eventually reached around 100 affiliates.

 In October 1999, Phil moved to Premiere Radio Networks, which eventually distributed his shows via the Internet.

 In February 2005, Hendrie's show moved to XTRA Sports 570 (KLAC), deemed a better fit for his show's mostly male audience, though it wasn't Hendrie's idea.
 John Ziegler, a local Los Angeles conservative talk show host, moved into his slot on KFI.

 In early 2006, Hendrie announced that he was retiring from radio.
 He said that he felt he had reached the limits of what he could do in “terrestrial talk radio” and expressing a desire to shift his career focus toward acting.
 Reruns continued on KLAC in Los Angeles through November 2006 and CKTB until April 2007.
 The CKTB airing featured an unofficial "best-of", airing for 3 hours every Saturday night.
 The program was meticulously programmed by Producer Stephen Dohnberg, who culled Hendrie bits from his own archives, archives that often featured rare and classic Hendrie segments.
 Each week featured a theme that was consistent with calendar events, anniversaries of historical events, and current events, among others.